mquinodo/AutoMap/README.md

 + Perl [[Link](https://www.perl.org/get.html)] (>= v5.22.0)
 + R [[Link](https://cran.r-project.org/mirrors.html)] (>= v3.2.0)

+## Installation
+The tool does not require compilation.

 ## Usage
 This tool contains two main features: detection of ROHs for one or multiple individuals and additional analysis to find common ROHs.
 ### AutoMap for single individual